laktak/tome/README.md

     insert into foo(bar, result) values('blue', 42);

 While playbooks are organized by projects in folders, the target's location can be anywhere.

-You can also make any document into a temporary playbook by using the `<Leader>p` key bindings or enabling `<Enter>` with the `:TomePlayBook` command.
+You can also make any document (like this README) into a temporary playbook by using the `<Leader>p` key bindings or enabling `<Enter>` with the `:TomePlayBook` command.

 Tome does not use variables because your shell already supports them.